bitslab/cdf/README.md

 [Grunt](http://gruntjs.com/) is used to manage building everything.

+## Installation
+This software uses the standard [node package manager](https://www.npmjs.com/) system for installing and managing dependencies.
+Assuming you have *node* and *npm* installed, getting everything installed is as simple as running `npm install` in the root of this repo.

 ## Structure
 The code and resources in this repo are organized as follows: